Kakamega County

-Kakamega County is a county in the former Western Province of Kenya and borders Vihiga County to the South, Siaya County to the West, Bungoma and Trans Nzoia counties to the North and Nandi and Uasin Gishu counties to the East.
-Its capital and largest town is Kakamega.
-It has a population of 1,867,579 and an area of 3,033.8 km2.
+Kakamega County is a county in the former Western Province of Kenya.
+It borders Vihiga County to the South, Siaya County to the West, Bungoma and Trans Nzoia counties to the North and Nandi, and Uasin Gishu counties to the East.
+Its capital and largest town is Kakamega town.
+The county has a population of 1,867,579, and an area of 3,033.8 km2.

 Physical and topical features

-County has an altitude range from 1,240 metres to 2,000 metres above sea level.
-Southern part of the county is hilly and made of granites which raises it 1950m above sea level.
-Nandi Escarpment is a key feature on the eastern border of the county with steep cliffs rising from 1700m to 2000m.
+Kakamega County has an altitude ranging from 1,240 metres to 2,000 metres above sea level.
+The southern part of the county is hilly and made of granites which raises it 1950m above sea level.
+The Nandi Escarpment is a key feature on the eastern border of the county with steep cliffs rising from 1700m to 2000m.
 The county is also endowed with a number of hills like Misango, Imanga, Eregi, Butieri, Sikhokhochole, Mawe Tatu, Lirhanda, Kiming’ini hills among others.

 Climatic conditions

-Rainfall is uniformly distributed throughout the year with march and July receiving highest whereas December and February the least.
+Rainfall is uniformly distributed throughout the year with March and July receiving highest whereas December and February the least.

 The county has annual rainfall that range from 1280.1 mm to 2214.1 mm per year.
 The temperature range is 18 °C to 29 °C with the hottest months being are January, February, March and on the others side July and August being the coldest.

 Demographics

 As per 2019 census Kakamega county had a total population of 1,867,579 people, of which 897,133 are males, 970,406 being females and 40 intersex persons.
-There are 433,207 households with an average size of 4.3 persons per household and a population density of 618 people per square kilometer.
+There are 433,207 households with an average size of 4.3 persons per household and a population density of 618 people per square kilometre.